Sports clubs and associations

 Fancy a bit of footy?
 There are several clubs in Luxembourg from Avenir Beggen to Tricolore Gasperich and Red Star Merl.
 The Luxembourg Federation of Football lists all local clubs here, including youth teams.

-Under 18s should check out the Football Klinik Academy that meets on Fridays and Saturdays.
+Under 18s should check out the Football Klinik Academy that meets on Wednesdays, Fridays, Saturdays.

 Hiking, walking and running